 COVID-19 Pandemic – Changes to Library Services

-You have a team of library staff ready to help you find what you need through our chat service.
-Western Libraries also has a rich collection of online databases, e-books, e-journals, and other digital materials you can access from anywhere.
+We have a team of library staff ready to help you find what you need through our chat service.
+Western Libraries also has a rich collection of online databases, e-books, e-journals, and other digital materials that you can access remotely.

-If you require access to a collection not available for digital delivery or no-contact pickup, or if we don’t have an item you’re looking for, contact us.
+If you require access to a collection not available for digital delivery or no-contact pickup, or if we don’t have an item you’re looking for, please email email@example.com.

 Archives and Special Collections

 Digital delivery may be available for certain materials upon request by emailing firstname.lastname@example.org.